How much does it cost to install an aluminum roof?

 Updated: August 17, 2022

 Aluminum roofing is a favored premium metal roofing material for standing seam roofs.
-However, it is also used for other roofing projects due to its durability and corrosion resistance which is highly beneficial in coastal regions.
-It comes in many styles, making it favored for architectural roofing due to its versatile appearance.
-Many roofers frequently use this lightweight roofing on sheds, agricultural buildings, manufactured homes, and covered porches or aluminum patio roofs because it is easy to handle and malleable.
+It is also used for other roofing projects due to its durability and corrosion resistance, which is highly beneficial in coastal regions.
+It comes in many styles, making it popular for architectural roofing because of its versatile appearance.
+Many roofers use this lightweight roofing on sheds, agricultural buildings, manufactured homes, and covered porches or aluminum patio roofs because it is malleable and easy to handle.

 |Aluminum Roof Installation Cost|

 Aluminum Roof Cost per Square Foot

 Like all roofing, aluminum is often priced and sold by the square - or 100 sq.ft.
 It can also be priced by the square foot to make it easier for homeowners to determine their average costs.
 Aluminum roofing costs between $4 and $14 a sq.ft. for material and $6.50 to $21 a sq.ft. installed.
 Interlocking shingles are the least expensive materials, while insulated panels are the most expensive.
 The aluminum thickness and your roof shape and type influence your final costs.
 Below are the average costs to install an aluminum roof of varying sizes.

 |1,200 sq.ft.||$7,800 - $25,200|

 |1,350 sq.ft.||$8,775 - $28,350|